ojas-chaturvedi/Digit-Recognizer/README.md

 5. This code computes the log of the priors, the log of the p-value for each pixel in a given training/testing example, and the posteriors of each class.
 Then, the class corresponding with the maximum posterior is returned.

-- Note: The posteriors variable doesn’t hold the actual posteriors of each class because we summed the priors with the likelihoods.
+- Note: The posteriors variable doesn’t hold the actual posteriors of each class because we only multiplied the likelihood by the prior.

 ```python
     def predict(self, x):